tomas-fryza/avr-course/lab8-project/README.md

 ## Software description

-Put flowchats/state diagrams of your algorithm(s) and direct links to source files in PlatformIO `src` or `lib` folders.
+Include flowcharts/state diagrams of your algorithm(s) and direct links to the source files in PlatformIO `src` or `lib` folders.
 Present the libraries you used in the project.

 ## Instructions and photos